OJVELEZ/ApiRest/Readme Introduction.txt

 			Just the response headers from the resource
 			200 OK
 			404 Not found

+		TRACE
+			Create a loopback for the request message
+			200 OK

 	In general POST, PUT, PATCH	in some APIS are the same in aother are very different